c3js/c3js.org/README.md

 --
 - Fork this repository
 - Run and develop by middleman
-  - you can run middleman server as `$ bundle exec middleman server`
+  - Install `gem` and then you can run middleman server as `$ bundle exec middleman server`
 - Commit the change in `source` directory
 - Send me a PR